Rescue Mode¶

 Mounting the Original Root Partition¶

-If you don't already know where the original OS's root partition is, you can try to guess it.
-Many times it is dev/sda3
+To fix many problems, you need to mount the original OS's root partition.
+If you don't already know where the original OS's root partition is, you can try to guess.
+Often, it's dev/sda3

 .
-For some of our servers it may be in dev/mdxxx
+For some of our servers it might be in dev/mdxxx

 where xxx